-MPIM-6701, 6702, 6703, 6704, 6705 Reflective Practice
+MPIM-6704, 6705

-1 credit each, graded P/NP only
+3 credits each, graded P/NP only

-(repeated to maximum of 15 credits; each sequence must be taken in consecutive order)
+(each component may be taken once for credit; each sequence must be taken in consecutive order.)

 Reflective Practice (RP) is a question-based practitioner inquiry and practice experience leading to an enhanced capacity for lifelong reflection, professional development, and contribution to the global community.
 It presents the opportunity for students to connect their coursework with their ongoing professional practice by identifying, connecting, analyzing, and applying the theories and concepts highlighted in their courses.
 RP consists of five components: practice site, planned learning, advisor/cluster communications, final learning portfolio, and capstone paper/seminar.